mvrozanti/RAT-via-Telegram/README.md

 ### Modifying Settings:

-- You can also modify the name of hidden `.exe` file and location and name of the folder where the hidden `.exe` will hide itself.
-To do this; modify `hide_folder` and `compiled_name` respectively.
+- You can also modify the name of hidden `.exe` file and location & name of the folder where the hidden `.exe` will hide itself.
+To do this; modify `compiled_name` and `hide_folder` respectively.

 ## Notes: